dirigiblelabs/curriculum-2017/DanielaLozanova/Dirigible - Mobile Applications.md

 9. Click **Next**.
 10. Enter Page Title.
 11. Click **Finish**.
-## *Creating Mobile Application*
+## *Create Mobile Application*
 1. Expand **MobileApplications** folder from the Workspace Explorer on your left.
 2. Click on the name you gave for the entity .js file.
 3. Find **var successMessage** and enter any message you want.
-4. Generate the UI for anither entity service:click on the entity file,** Generate->User Interface** for Entity Service.
+4. To generate the UI for anither entity service click on the entity file,**Generate > User Interface** for Entity Service.
 5. Select Mobile List and Manage Entities.
 6. Click **Next**.
 7. Select all table properties.